polyipseity/obsidian-terminal/README.md

 - To save and restore integrated terminal history
 	1. Keep the terminal open when exiting Obsidian.
 	2. Terminal history will be restored next time Obsidian is opened.
-- To save terminal history as file
-	1. Right-click on the terminal tab header.
-	2. Choose the desired save action.
-	3. Interact with the save dialog popup.
 - Additional actions
 	- Includes
+		- Find in terminal
 		- Restart terminal
+		- Save terminal history as file
-	- Available from
+	- Available by
-		- Right-click on the terminal tab header
+		- Right-click on terminal tab header

 ## Installation